laurent409/campus-compass/README.md

 ###Details
 This iPhone application :
 - Gets all SUPINFO Campus informations from an API (verify if this API is still available)
-- Localises the nearest campus
+- Locates the nearest campus
 - Displays campus informations and location with device map